mkdocstrings/mkdocstrings/docs/recipes.md

 ## Automatic code reference pages

+TIP: **[mkdocs-autoapi](https://github.com/jcayers20/mkdocs-autoapi) is a MkDocs plugin that automatically generates API documentation from your project's source code.
+It was inspired by the recipe below.**

 *mkdocstrings* allows to inject documentation for any object into Markdown pages.
 But as the project grows, it quickly becomes quite tedious to keep the autodoc instructions, or even the dedicated